 How to Build an Autonomous Anything

 Autonomous technology will touch nearly every part of our lives, changing the products we build and the way we do business.
-It’s not just in self-driving cars, robots, and drones; it’s in predictive engine maintenance, automated trading, medical image interpretation, and other applications.
-Autonomy—the ability of a system to learn to operate independently—requires three elements:
+It’s not just in self-driving cars, robots, and drones; it’s in applications like predictive engine maintenance, automated trading, and medical image interpretation.
+Autonomy —the ability of a system to learn to operate independently—requires three elements:

 - Massive amounts of data and computing power